Thursday, January 20, 2011

 http://www.craftyarncouncil.com/tip_crochet.html Their site has lots of good information you can refer to when writing a pattern.

-An editor once told me that writing a crochet pattern was more difficult than writing a computer program, and since she did both, she probably knew what she was talking about.
+An editor once told me that writing a crochet pattern was more difficult than writing a computer program, and since she did both, I am sure she knew what she was talking about.
 It is a part of designing and publishing my patterns that I dislike, but I have to admit it is probably the most important.
 It takes time and effort, but with a little patience and practice it can be done.
 Stay tuned for Part Two!